mbolivar/example-libmaple-project/README.txt

 There are two configuration files: Makefile and rules.mk.

 Look at Makefile.
-It's your project Makefile which behaves like a proxy to libmaple Makefile.
+It's your project Makefile, which behaves like a proxy to libmaple's Makefile.
 Use it as a template for starting your own project.

 The following variables needs to be configured: